Mother of jailed U.S. missionary in North Korea to see son

 "He has not been in good health," Chung said.
 "We don't know what kind of condition he's in."

-(Additional reporting by Jack Kim in Seoul; Writing by Cynthia Johnston and Sharon Bernstein; Editing by Jackie Frank, Tom Brown and Clarence Fernandez)
+(Reporting by Eric Johnson; writing by Cynthia Johnston and Sharon Bernstein; editing by Jackie Frank and Tom Brown)